 Because preflowering is a very crucial stage for autoflowering plants, you need to maintain the ideal humidity of 55% or somewhere between 20% to 40%.
 You must adjust and maintain the ideal humidity as soon as cannabis plants start to show flowers because high humidity can increase the plant’s risk of suffering from infections and mold growth.

 High humidity can cause mold to grow since mold spores may use dense buds as a place to proliferate and spread.
-If you are not careful your plant will be completely affect by mold in just a few days if you are not careful about humidity.
+If you are not careful your plant will be completely affect by mold in just a few days if you are not careful about humidity, otherwise consider buying marijuana seeds for sale online.
 Mold is also undetectable during the preflowering and flowering stages, it stays inside the bud and then spreads to the entire body of the plant.
 It may be too late to save your plant if you are not careful.

 How to manage humidity in your grow room